AravindhVishnu/Excel-to-C/README.md

 embedded SW.
 The Powershell script first exports the Excel user parameter data to an XML file.
 Then using Powershell's built-in XML functionality, the XML data is copied to memory and subsequently parsed when generating the C code.
-The script does other things such as extracting the built-in properties of the Excel file and posting them in the generated C code.
+The script does other things such as extracting the built-in properties of the Excel file and posting them as comments in the generated C code.
 Also measuring the script execution time and creating a log file.
 As an example, I have used some of the user parameters found in the ABB ACS880 AC Drive.

 Tools: Powershell 5.1, Excel, Visual Studio Code (with the Powershell extension)